 No!
 Your basic senior picture is called a formal pose.
 This is the kind of pose required for most yearbooks.
 It is a head-and-shoulder portrait using traditional lighting and backgrounds.
 Other types of senior pictures are often called casuals or informal pictures.
 These are the poses where you get to have fun!
 Full-length, indoor, outdoor, cool backgrounds, casual outfits, photos with your best friend or your pet – I can do it all.
-I know that not everyone wants all these different types of pictures, so I have different sittings for different people.
+I know that not everyone wants all these different types of pictures, so we have different sittings for different people.
 If all you want is the formal yearbook style pose, I have a sitting for that.
 If you want to wear three or four different outfits and take pictures inside and on location, I can do that, too.
 Be sure to let me know what kind of sitting you want when you schedule your pictures.
-Of course, the more outfits you wear, the more time it will take and the more the sitting fees.

 How long will my sitting take?

-At the studio I will schedule you for about 30 minutes per outfit that you wear.
-So if you wear two outfits, it will be about 60 minutes.
-Three outfits takes an hour and a half (sometimes longer).
-Taking portraits is not an exact science, but more of an art and some people are easier to photograph than others.
+At the studio it will be about 40-45 minutes.
+Taking portraits is not an exact science, and some people are easier to photograph than others.
 If you need extra time, I will spend it with you.

 What should I wear for my senior portraits?

 For your formal yearbook style portrait, I recommend that you dress up.
-Guys, jacket and tie is appropriate or just a button up and a tie.
-Of course it all depends on your style.
-Girls, a formal a blouse, sweater or dress is good, but I usually do not recommend sleeveless.
+Guys, jacket and tie is appropriate.
+Girls, a formal sweater or dress is good, or you can wear one of our drapes if you want.
 For the formal pose, long sleeves are best – a formal portrait taken in short sleeves may not look good.
 Avoid strong patterns – simple is best for formals.
 Middle tones or dark colors usually look best for the yearbook style poses.
 For casuals or outdoor photos, wear what you like – light colors are great, and some people really like to dress down for casuals.

 Does my school have a dress code or background requirement?

 Some schools do have dress codes and/or required backgrounds.
 This policy is set by your school, not by me.
 You should check with your school yearbook adviser or with the school office to see if such a policy exists.
 Do you provide tuxedos or other outfits for guys?
 I do not provide tuxedos but we do have a limited selection of navy blue or black jackets and ties.
 If you want to borrow a jacket, that’s ok, but make sure you have your own dress shirt that fits well around your neck.
 I do not provide shirts.

 Will you take outdoor pictures of me?

-Yes I can, but it depends on which package you choose.
+Yes!
 Outdoor photos are great and often the favorite portion of the photography session.
-I can take them at a location we pick near the studio or a location of your choice.
-Things have begun to change over the last few years, but generally you cannot usually use an outdoor pose in the formal section of the yearbook.
+I can take them at a location we pick near the studio or a location of your choice, but you cannot usually use an outdoor pose in the formal section of the yearbook.

-What if it rains on the day that I am scheduled for outdoor pictures?
+What if it rains on the day that I am scheduled for outdoor senior pictures?